blanc-cake/nintendo-video-tests/README.md

 # Requirements

-+ An installation of [Charles Proxy](https://www.charlesproxy.com/), this can also be done with [mitmproxy](https://mitmproxy.org/), though Charles is more user friendly.
++ An installation of [Charles Proxy](https://www.charlesproxy.com/), this can probably also be done with [mitmproxy](https://mitmproxy.org/), though Charles is more user friendly.
 + A Nintendo 3DS running [CFW](https://3ds.hacks.guide/)
 + A CIA of Nintendo Video (USA, this is because the only available BOSS files are for US regions) of which can be found on the Internet Archive.
 + BOSS data of your region and language (Currently only USA - English and USA - Spanish BOSS data is available.).
 [Link](https://github.com/blanc-cake/nintendo-video-tests/tree/main/boss-files/USA%20(Region%2045))